Loading...

 Definition DataSelector.cpp:1277

-Determines if separators will be stored in the path.
+Determines how separator char (often / ) will be handled in the path.

 bool & acceptRepeated